leocheung1001/rocksdb/README.md

 db_bench_tool.cc is the main db_bench file.
 In addition to the original benchmarks, some YCSB workloads are also added in this repository.

-If you happen to encounter some Windows line ending issues on a Mac.
-Please "clean" those files and you are good to go.
+If you happen to encounter some Windows line ending issues on a Mac, please "clean" those files and you are good to go.